Shan-Mi/businessApp/README.md

 5. For each individuel customer's page, all these fields should be listed: **name**, **organisationNr**, **vatNr**, **reference**, **paymentTerm**, **website**, **email**, **phoneNumber**.

    - 📌 Add a button to delete a customer.
 Once delete a customer, the user will navigate to `/home` page.
-   - 📌 The user should be able to update/edit customers' information. (*Did it!
-Yeah! *😃)
+   - 📌 The user should be able to update/edit customers' information.

 ## Dependencies